QIoT-fr-FR-utf8/qiot-acb.github.io/docs/edge-service.md

 ### Shutdown

-When we gracefully shutdown the QIoT Edge Service, the unregister is launched.
+When we gracefully shutdown the QIoT Edge Service, we are calling a function (more information bellow) that sends a request to unsubscribe.

 ``` java
 void onStop(@Observes ShutdownEvent ev) {